cleytonoliveira/News-API/README.md

 3. Create database, tables and populate with `yarn run prestart`
 4. Run the project with `yarn run dev`

-## How to create a production project
+## How to create a production project?
 ---
 Before you can host a api externally you're first going to have to: